omniaprotocol/staking-contract/README.md

 ### <b>Hardhat</b>

-./hardhat-scripts folder contain both initial deployment (creat-staking.js) and upgrade (upgrade-staking.js) scripts.
+./hardhat-scripts folder contain both initial deployment (create-staking.js) and upgrade (prepare-upgrade-staking.js, propose-upgrade-staking.js and execute-upgrade-staking.js) scripts.
 Hardhat is the recommended deployment method by openZeppelin as it makes extra checks when upgrading that there wouldn't be conflicts and the contract being upgraded to is valid.

-To deploy the initial staking contract user:
+### To deploy the initial staking contract user:

+General Obs: if TOKEN | GNOSIS_SAFE | TIMELOCK_ADMIN environment variables are not set then they will deployed by the script.

 Local hardhat network